MHH-RCUG/scrnaseq_app/README.md

   <h2 align="center">scrnaseq_app</h2>

   <p align="center">
     Shiny app for visualisation of scRNASeq data.

-After you select genes in the user interface, the app will generate several plots, including feature plots, ridge plots, violin plots and dot plots.
+  Based on a provided Seurat object, one or more genes can be selected through a user interface, and several plots are generated, including feature plots, ridge plots, violin plots and dot plots.
 This project is based on <a href="https://github.com/ktrns/scrnaseq">scrnaseq</a>.
 The scrnaseq workflow was and is being developed by <a href="https://github.com/ktrns">Katrin Sameith</a> and <a href="https://github.com/andpet0101">Andreas Petzold</a> at the <a href="https://genomecenter.tu-dresden.de/about-us">DRESDEN-concept Genome Center (Dresden, Germany)</a>, in collaboration with the <a href="https://www.mhh.de/genomics">Research Core Unit Genomics (Hannover, Germany)</a>.
     <br />
     <a href="https://github.com/MHH-RCUG/scrnaseq_app"><strong>Explore the docs »</strong></a>
     <br />